juanpc2018/How-to-convert-Imacon-Photo-343-to-646-868-969-Hasselblad-X1-X5/README.md

 usign linear PSU´s is more risk because when Linear PSU fail, voltage increase, killing all components, unless it has a [TVS](https://en.wikipedia.org/wiki/Transient-voltage-suppression_diode) </br>
 and yes, Imacon main board has TVS. </br>

-The Final Problem is the Lens distance & CCD sensor board are Fixed, cannot be moved, </br>
+The Final Problem is the Lens distance & CCD sensor board are Fixed in 343 & Photo, cannot be moved, </br>
 CCD board has a small adjustment. </br>

 646 848 949 & Hasselblad X1 / X5 Lens & CCD sensor can be moved controlled by internal calibration CNC </br>
 typing dbug inside FlexColor software, makes visible a hidden calibration menu. </br>
-moving lens & CCD board allows in micro steps allows to focus, </br>
+moving lens & CCD board in micro steps allows to focus, </br>
 but in large steps allows to have different Resolutions for different film formats. </br>

 343 / Photo are 3200ppi all formats 35mm & 6x6 ~ 6x18, does Not allow to scan 4x5", Nor positives. </br>